anapetrovska/ssacps_simulation/README.md

 Now we can finally proceed to launch the simulations.

-# Running the Use Cases
+# Running the simulated system
-We can differ between two steps for all of the presented use cases:
+We can differ between two steps:

 1. Launching the simulation
    Gazebo-based simulations can be started from a launch file: `roslaunch gazebo_simulation.launch`